-My debut novel, Blackwood, is available now from Strange Chemistry, the YA imprint of Angry Robot Books.
+My debut novel, Blackwood, is available now from Strange Chemistry.

 On Roanoke Island, the legend of the 114 people who mysteriously vanished from the Lost Colony hundreds of years ago is just an outdoor drama for the tourists, a story people tell.
 But when the island faces the sudden disappearance of 114 people now, an unlikely pair of 17-year-olds may be the only hope of bringing them back.

 Miranda Blackwood, a misfit girl from the island's most infamous family, and Phillips Rawlings, an exiled teen criminal who hears the voices of the dead, must dodge everyone from federal agents to long-dead alchemists as they work to uncover the secrets of the new Lost Colony.
 The one thing they can't dodge is each other.

 Strange Chemistry/Angry Robot (Sept.
 4, 2012)

 Or ask your favorite independent bookstore to order it for you.
 More information on the UK and e-book editions can be found at the publisher.
 Also available as an audiobook from AudioGo or Amazon/Audible.